hlucaspace/hlucaspace/README.md

 I'm a Product Manager with 10+ years delivering large-scale data and digital transformations  across finance, government, insurance, logistics, and software — serving millions of users and leading cross-functional engineering teams of 30+.

-- 🔭 I’m currently working on Computer Vision to fincrime by applying pre-trained models
+- 🔭 Currently expanding into AI product management — independently building and evaluating AI proof of concepts applied to real-world industry problems, starting with Computer Vision for financial crime detection.

 <!--